albertolorenzini/Exam_Project_CMEPDA2021/README.md

 # Exam_Project_CMEPDA2021
 ## Performance comparison between three different available neural nets.

-This repository tests the performance of three nural nets for object detection, in particular we use:
+This repository tests the performance of three neural nets for object detection, in particular we use:

 1. darknet-YOLO from AlexeyAB: https://github.com/AlexeyAB/darknet
 2. CenterNet from xingyizhou: https://github.com/xingyizhou/CenterNet